Updated: Jul 6

 Nakamura K, Sheps S, Arck PC.
 Stress and reproductive failure: past notions, present insights and future directions.
 J Assist Reprod Genet.
 2008;25:47–62. doi: 10.1007/s10815-008-9206-5.

 Furth C. A Flourishing Yin: Gender in China's Medical History 960-1665.
 Berkely: University of California; 1999.

 Wilms S. PhD thesis.
 The University of Arizona, Department of East Asian Studies; 2002.
-The female body in medidieval china: A translation and interprtation of the "women's receipies" in Sun Simiao's Beiji Qianjin Yaofang.
+The female body in medieval china: A translation and interpretation of the "women's recipes" in Sun Simiao's Beiji Qianjin Yaofang.